 It’s fun.
 It’s fast.
 It’s healthy.
 It’s Warriors Track.

 Track and field can be an exciting place to meet friends and participate in a variety of individual and team activities involving, running, jumping and throwing.
 Warrior Track membership is available for athletes between the ages of 12 – 19, although we have some younger and older athletes in our club.
 We provide coaching in sprints, hurdles, middle distance, jumps and combined events, as this is the primary focus of our club.

 The Calgary Warriors Track and Field Club is a non-profit society registered under the Societies Act of Alberta.
-We are affiliated with Athletics Alberta (the governing body for track and field in Alberta) as well as Athletics Canada (the governing body for track and field in Canada).
+We are affiliated with Athletics Alberta and Athletics Canada (the governing bodies for track and field in Alberta and Canada).
 The Calgary Warriors is operated in accordance with a Constitution and bylaws and is managed by a Board of Directors.
 We have been an active track and field club since 1991

 Middle and long distance

 Jan Lips, Assistant Coach

 Kenneth Wright, Assistant Coach